SADD/Lear Corporation and EndDD.org 2020 Video and Meme/GIF Contest

 Notification of Winners and Payment of Prizes

-Winners will be notified in April 2018 by e-mail to the address used by entrants for their submissions.
-If winning entrants are under the age of 18, or parents or legal guardians will be asked to execute final releases before payment of prizes.[/vc_column_text][/vc_column][/vc_row][vc_row el_id=”requirements-tab” el_class=”tabcontent”][vc_column][vc_column_text]
+Winners will be notified in May 2020 by e-mail to the address used by entrants for their submissions.
+In past years some students submitted entries using an e-mail that was not frequently checked.
+Please submit and e-mail that you will use, or an e-mail for your faculty advisor so there will not be a delay in notifying winners.
+If winning entrants are under the age of 18, or parents or legal guardians will be required to execute final releases before payment of prizes.[/vc_column_text][/vc_column][/vc_row][vc_row el_id="requirements-tab" el_class="tabcontent"][vc_column][vc_column_text]

 Originality of Submissions and Prohibition of Using Protected Materials or Music